FlexSupers/Parcer-python/CONTRIBUTING.md

-prod by Gorokhov V.P and Saronchin A.D
+prod by Gorokhov V.P , Saronchin A.D and Bykreev N.V